Suspicious cyber activity at White House detected, addressed

 "Our actions are ongoing and some of our actions have resulted in temporary outages and loss of connectivity for some EOP users," the official said.

-A second administration official said there were no indications at this time that classified networks had been affected.
+A second administration official told Reuters there were no indications that classified networks had been affected.

 The White House, like many government entities in Washington, frequently faces cyber threats.